cjdiaz98/OpenFacts/README.md

         - children: text nodes representing the alt-text of the image and the caption of the image
   - `BookTree`
     - Iterable
-      - Example: `for nodes in tree` will loop through all nodes in the tree
+      - Example: `for nodes in tree` will loop through all nodes in the tree in a depth-first order
     - Size
       - Example: `len(tree)` returns the number of nodes in the tree
     - Properties
       - root (BookTreeNode): the root node of the tree
     - Methods
       - `get_nodes()`
-        - Output: ([BookTreeNode]) list of all nodes in the tree
+        - Output: ([BookTreeNode]) list of all nodes in the tree in the order they would appear on a webpage, e.i. listed in depth-first order